 If the good cause reason relates to caring for a physically or mentally disabled household member who requires the SNAP recipient’s presence in the home, or to any other federal exemption (see A-204.a), Workforce Solutions Office staff must refer the recipient back to HHSC for reconsideration (see A-205).
 The good cause actions must also be completed if there is noncompliance (see B-404.b).

-If the noncompliant SNAP E&T participant is claiming good cause that does not meet one of the above criteria, Workforce Solutions Office staff selects Good Cause Action Reason – Other in TWIST.
-Workforce Solutions Office staff must document in TWIST Counselor Notes the specific circumstances claimed as good cause by the SNAP recipient.
+If the noncompliant SNAP E&T participant is claiming good cause that does not meet one of the above criteria, Workforce Solutions Office staff must document in WorkInTexas.com the specific circumstances claimed as good cause by the SNAP recipient.

-Workforce Solutions Office staff also must follow the TWIST steps noted in B-404 SNAP E&T Good Cause Actions, complete the SNAP E&T Noncompliance Report (Form H1816), and fax it to HHSC.
+Workforce Solutions Office staff also must complete the SNAP E&T Noncompliance Report (Form H1816), and fax it to HHSC.

 A-303: Workforce Solutions Office Staff Responsibility